Whether Good Shepherd member or not, you’re welcome and invited to participate in any and all GSLC learning opportunities.

 Contact: Karen Madigan

-Circle 3 meet monthly for Bible study and fellowship, decorate the Christmas tree in the sanctuary in December and participate in other Women of the ELCA activities.
+Circle 3 meets monthly for Bible study and fellowship, decorates the Christmas tree in the sanctuary in December and participates in other Women of the ELCA activities.

 Women of the ELCA contact: Sue Cottrol